 A series of regular briefing sessions will be held for staff on safeguarding issues.
 These will be repeated as necessary.
-Safeguarding information is also included in induction programmes for new Future Talent Learning joiners and this includes reading Part One of KCSIE 2023.
+Staff with learner contact have also received Online Safety training and will receive annual refresher training on Safeguarding matters including processes and procedures.
+Staff are required to read and sign to confirm understanding of the Safeguarding, Prevent and British Values Policy.
+Safeguarding information is also included in induction programmes for new Future Talent Learning joiners and this includes reading Part One of KCSIE 2024.
 Training is provided for team managers on this policy.
 All FTL staff who have an involvement in the recruitment and onboarding process of apprentices will receive specialist training.